apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 Your job is data-driven and independent with little or no interaction with the IT department.
 Recently the central IT team has implemented a Hadoop-based infrastructure to reduce the cost of the legacy database system, and most of the DWH/ETL workload is now handled by Hadoop/Hive.
-MapR DB manages the master customer profile information and product catalog.
-MapR DB is a NoSQL database.
+MapR-DB manages the master customer profile information and product catalog.
+MapR-DB is a NoSQL database.
 The IT team has also started acquiring clickstream data that comes from web and mobile applications.
 This data is stored in Hadoop as JSON files.

 You have a number of data sources to explore.
-For example, analyzing customer records in the clickstream data and tying them to the master customer data in MapR DB might yield some potentially interesting analytical connections.
+For example, analyzing customer records in the clickstream data and tying them to the master customer data in MapR-DB might yield some potentially interesting analytical connections.
 You decide to explore various data sources by using Apache Drill.
 You need Apache Drill to provide flexibility and analytic capability.

 # What's Next